seyoung02227/EasyBank/README.md

 # EasyBank
-Creating a landing page for Easybank
+Creating a landing page for Easybank - a gitial banking company.

+HTML&CSS Challenge from Frontend Mentor